 Image Feb.
 17, 2025 Lighting Up Bacteria: Riedel-Kruse and Jin’s New Technique Reveals How Biofilms Grow and Resist Antibiotics Read more

-11 a.m. – 12:15 p.m., March 4, 2025 MCB Joint Seminar: Jean Wilson "Membrane trafficking and mitochondrial dynamics"
+11 a.m. – 12:15 p.m., April 1, 2025 MCB Joint Seminar: Justin Wilson "Dissecting Microbial-Immune-Epithelial Interactions During Mucosal Inflammation and Cancer"